 Sequential Monte Carlo (Particle Filtering) Methods:

 The ill-conditioned nature of the problem can be alleviated by using SMC methods to estimate the speech waveform directly, rather than blindly estimating or equalizing the channel.
 The posterior distribution of the speech given the measurements for a dynamic Bayesian state space model can be estimated and tracked efficiently using SMC methods.
-Results using particle filter expected shortly, while results using MCMC techniques are available in the following paper:
+Results using particle filter expected shortly, while results using MCMC techniques are available in this paper: Blind Deconvolution using Bayesian Methods with Application to the Dereverberation of Speech

 An important aspect of the algorithm design is verifying the performance using collected data from a real reverberative room.
 It is anticipated that three sources of data will available for performance evaluation: